guggero/blips/blip-tap.md

 #### Last Hop TAP HTLC Onion Processing

-In the event that the last hop in a route receive a payload that has an `short_channel_id` value that matches a prior accepted `rfq_scid` value, then this indicates that the sender is attempting to pay a receiver in the asset bound by the `rfq_id` and `rfq_scid`.
+In the event that the last hop in a route receives a payload that has a `short_channel_id` value that matches a prior accepted `rfq_scid` value, then this indicates that the sender is attempting to pay a receiver in the asset bound by the `rfq_id` and `rfq_scid`.

 Note that we don't require that the sender use any special values other than what is already known in the existing protocol.
-This enables _unupgraded_ senders to send BTC, with the receiver obtaining their asset of choice, without the sender needing to worry about exchange rates at all.
+This enables _un-upgraded_ senders to send BTC, with the receiver obtaining their asset of choice, without the sender needing to worry about exchange rates at all.

-When receieving an incoming onion payload with a known `rfq_scid` value, the
+When receiving an incoming onion payload with a known `rfq_scid` value, the
 receiver:

 - MUST reject the HTLC is `tap_scid` is expired based on the posted `expiry_seconds` value

-- MUST reject the entire HTLC set if at anytime, the sum of HTLCs (the `amt_to_forward` field) targetting `tap_rfc_scid` eceeds the negotiated `asset_amt` field (volume for quote exhausted)
+- MUST reject the entire HTLC set if at anytime, the sum of HTLCs (the `amt_to_forward` field) targeting `tap_rfc_scid` exceeds the negotiated `asset_amt` field (volume for quote exhausted)

 - MUST extend a TAP HTLC with an `asset_id` corresponding to the accepted